ajwortas/java-instrumentation-annotation/README.md

 To utilize this instrumentation, add the jar file created with this library as the Java Agent when running the code to be instrumented on the JVM.
-This can be done using -Djavaagent:agent.jar, assuming the instrumentation jar is called agent.
+This can be done using -javaagent:agent\_path.jar.
 Currently the ant build files handles this process for the injector sample code included in this repository.

 -----